 - Manual and quick start guide

-I think it’s a pretty generous set of tools when you consider that this model is almost at the budget range.
+I think it’s a pretty generous set of tools considering this model is almost at the budget range.

-It also has a mini-turbo brush that allows folks to clean fabric upholstery and deep clean their beds.
+It also has a mini-turbo brush that allows folks to clean fabric upholstery and thoroughly mattresses.

 Different Jashen Options: V16 vs. V18